thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 The translucent, bright copper-blue base color is typical of the Ramesside period (Nineteenth–Twentieth Dynasties; 1292–1070), as is the large green and yellow feather decor of the body.
-Numerous fragments from the glass workshop in Lisht of thick-walled, squat vessels confirm the dating ({Nolte 1968}, workshop 5, pp. 121–126, form VII, pp. 172–173, wherein several parallels are cited).
+Numerous fragments from the glass workshop in Lisht of thick-walled, squat vessels confirm the dating ([[Nolte 1968]], workshop 5, pp. 121–126, form VII, pp. 172–173, wherein several parallels are cited).
 The vessel is one of the last thread-decorated glasses in Egypt of excellent quality.
-Cf. {Nolte 1968}, p.
+Cf. [[Nolte 1968]], p.
 121, plate XXI:11, similar feather decoration in yellow and white; XXI:22, a small vessel of a similar shape with yellow and green thread decoration and greenish handles.
 Also cf. MMA turquoise body, blue, white, and yellow threads 30.8.179 \[ca. 1295–1070 BCE\]: https://www.metmuseum.org/art/collection/search/569296.

 ## Provenance